hugobaiao/newsfeed_analysis/README.md

 "Text post" is the clear winner here with 102 comments, significantly more than any other subtype, none of which surpass 31 comments.
 This suggests that users are more likely to engage in discussion on text posts.

 ## Conclusions
-These insights provide a valuable understanding of user engagement and content preferences on the platform.
+These insights provide a valuable understanding of user engagement and content preferences on the platform as we can get information based on a lot of different measures: likes, comments, post views and post level distribution overall.
 They can guide strategies to boost active participation and tailor content to user interests.